 This tutorial shows you how to perform the first bo kata (form): Shu shi no kon.

 In this martial arts video tutorial, Glen Levy teaches you some of the pressure points on the human body.
 With these pressure points, you can take your opponent down without seriously injuring him, or by seriously injuring him.
 This is a great skill to have when you get into a fight.

-Watch this Brazilian Jiu-Jitsu tutorial video with Kurt Osiander and the Move of the Week as he illustrates his version of the Crucifix Choke.
-Learn a few tips to perform this move effectively.
-Practice your Crucifix Choke technique with this instructional video and improve your Brazilian Jiu-Jitsu skills!
+Watch this Brazilian Jiu-Jitsu tutorial video with Kurt Osiander and the Move of the Week as he illustrates the rear jump to the arm bar attack.
+It's all dependent on the force you apply to the back of your opponent's neck.
+Practice your rear jump to arm bar attack technique with this instructional video and improve your Brazilian Jiu-Jitsu skills!